BlerttaKrasniqi/news-text-classifier/README.md

        - By comparing the evaluation metrics of Logistic Regression and Naive Bayes, we can determine which model performs better on this classification task.
        - The confusion matrix provides further insight into the types of errors each model makes.
 - 5. **Results**
+     - Logistic Regression and Naive Bayes for classifying news articles into categories.
+Logistic Regression performed better overall, with higher accuracy and precision.
+The model has been saved for future use.